AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ## Schema initialization stages

-The schema initialization stages are the first set of processes Magento runs when your module is installed, re-installed, or upgraded.
+The schema initialization stages are the first set of processes that Adobe Commerce and Magento Open Source run when your module is installed, re-installed, or upgraded.

 ### Schema installation

-Magento executes the schema installation class during your module's initial install.
+The application executes the schema installation class during your module's initial install.
-If the `schema_version` for your module is found in the `setup_module` table, Magento skips this stage and proceeds to the [schema upgrade] stage.
+If the `schema_version` for your module is found in the `setup_module` table, the application skips this stage and proceeds to the [schema upgrade] stage.

 | **Class name:** | `InstallSchema`            |
 | **Interface:**  | [`InstallSchemaInterface`] |